 When I was a student in England -- on this very street, Bedford Place -- I was allowed to wander London as I liked, laissez faire.
 And it allowed me to drink in England -- its ideas and ideals -- and largely opened my eyes a great deal wider.
 I am different because of those days, days when I was glad to be left alone to wander and learn as the city and its lights came to me.

-I could not be happier today than if I should give my students the same opportunities without impediment.
+I could not be happier today than if I should be able to give my students the same opportunities without impediment.

 ~ ~ ~ ~